How can cortisol disturb your menstrual cycle and hormones

 Quick definitions before we start

 what is cortisol:

-Cortisol is a hormone that is released by the adrenal gland in response to stress.
+Cortisol is a hormone released by the adrenal gland in response to stress.
 It helps to increase blood sugar, increase blood pressure, and speed up the heart rate.
 It is often referred to as the “stress hormone” because it is released in response to stress.
-When cortisol is released in high levels, it can cause health problems such as weight gain, high blood pressure, and diabetes.
+When cortisol is released at high levels, it can cause health problems such as weight gain, high blood pressure, and diabetes.